lilosa88/Lisbeth_Portfolio/README.md

 # [Project 1: Case study of the survival rate in Titanic:](https://github.com/lilosa88/Titanic)

--The sinking of the Titanic is one of the most infamous shipwrecks in history.
+- The sinking of the Titanic is one of the most infamous shipwrecks in history.
 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.
 This project that is part of kaggle's competitions has as objective to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

 - From data exploration we found that women and kids had more chances to survive.
 As well, the class ticket played a role, being the 1st class the onces with more chances to survive.
 The age and the place of embarking was decisive for the suvival for mens.
 People that travel with 1 or 3 people than 0 or more than 3, had more chances to survive.